The South Coast of the Gulf of Finland | |

 By the way, trends of growth of cost of these two technologies, on the example of foreign experience show that this gap increases.
 For example, according to Cambridge Energy Research Associates Inc. report from 2000 to early 2008 materials for construc-tion of nuclear power plant have grown by 173%, whereas for gas only by 92%.

-.
+Growth of cost of nuclear power plant during construction.
 In the course of con-struction cost of nuclear power plant grows taking into account growing requirements to safety of nuclear power plants, and initially underestimated cost of capital investments.
 As a result, during construction of the nuclear power unit, which takes 5-7 years, the cost of nuclear generation, grows considerably.
 For example, the cost of construction of third unit of the Kalininskaya nuclear power plant has exceeded the estimated one by 110% (see Section 4)

 Growth of cost during construction is a very important factor in evaluating pay-back and profitability of nuclear projects.
 So, analysis of sensitivity of the project to in-crease in volume of capital investments into construction of the nuclear power plant (2 power units VVER-1000) is prepared for the second stage of the Balakovskaya NPP.
 Analysis, executed by authors of the Balakovskaya NPP project has shown that the pro-ject has a net discounted income equal to zero with increase in volume of capital invest-ments into industrial construction by 60% [14].
 In case of construction, for example, of the third unit of the Kalininskaya NPP the excess was 110%.

-.
+Taking account of natural gas required to increase hot rotating reserve.
 The nu-clear power plant should work in base mode, and is not designed to regulate capacity of power supply system.
 In such mode there are no restrictions on speed of dumping load, however, the rise of load is carried out very slowly, by steps with time delay at each step to prevent damage to fuel.
 Therefore, the number of unloading of units is very limited and intended mainly for scheduled and emergency dumps of loading or stopping units in case of equipment is damaged.
 According to the National Joint Stock Energy Company “Energoatom”, the number of regime unloading of units of the nuclear power station in Ukraine within the year ranges between 0 and 4 – 6.

 website of the “Energorynok” State Enterprise